AlanKenet/Arch-Installer/README.md

 This is a modified version of the arch installation script created by luca.py for BIOS legacy systems.

-All original lines that have been altered are marked as "Removed" and the changes made are marked as "Added".
+## Notes:

-Notes:
+* All original lines that have been altered are marked as "Removed" and the changes made are marked as "Added".
 * Enter the timezone using the format Zone/Subzone.
 Example: "[+]→ Enter the Timezone with format Zone/SubZone : America/Chicago"
 * To avoid issues with GRUB installation, specify the full path to the drive in the "[+]→ Enter The Drive :" option.
 Example: "[+]→ Enter The Drive : /dev/sda".
 * FLAG file contain a "to fix" list.

-Instructions:
+## Instructions:

 * From the Arch installation medium terminal, run curl to copy the arch-install file and save it as installer.
 ```Bash